Cod3rs-org/website/content/events/hack-days-esbjerg-2025.md

 ### Who Can Join?

 This event is **FREE** and open to ALL students in Esbjerg!
 No matter your experience level or field of study, if you're curious about technology and want to try your hand at rapid prototyping, this event is for you.

+**Registration is required to attend.** Please register on the MLH events page.

 Perfect for:
 - Computer Science students